20518 - CITIES, CULTURAL TOURISM AND URBAN LIFE

 This workshop is primarily addressed to ACME students.
 Other students interested in attending the course as an elective should have a strong interest in tourism, urban and cultural policies, and destination management.

-More than half of the world’s population lives in cities where various social, economic, political and cultural functions interact to create unique urban environments.
-In this global urbanization process, the role of cultural, recreational and tourism activities is more and more emphasized.
-As a matter of fact, cities catalyze cultural innovation and are among the fastest growing tourism destinations worldwide, however this does not happen without side effects.
-In addition, the high competition among cities to attract tourist flows and capitalize on tourism spending requires that decision makers adopt effective strategies and calls for community engagement.
-The aim of the course is to analyze and understand the vital, and in some cases controversial, relationship between cities, culture, and tourism and to acquire specific competencies and tools to develop tourism in urban areas.
+It is well known that more than half of the world’s population lives in cities where various social, economic, political and cultural functions interact to create unique urban environments.
+In this global urbanization process, the role of cultural, recreational and tourism activities requires to be sized and understood: although tourism is frequently viewed as less important to cities than other economic activities, it has played a major role in the development and redevelopment of cities around the globe.
+As a matter of fact, cities catalyze cultural and social innovation and are among the fastest growing tourism destinations worldwide, however this does not happen without side effects and implications for urban management and planning.
+In addition to this, the high competition among cities to attract tourist flows and capitalize on tourism spending requires that decision makers adopt effective strategies and calls for community engagement and smart approaches.
+The mission of the course is to analyze the vital, and in some cases controversial, relationship between cities and tourism and to acquire specific competencies and tools for approaching a sustainable tourism development in urban areas.

 The main contents of the workshop are:

-- The global relevance of cities in the contemporary world.
+- The global relevance of cities and of urban tourism investments in the contemporary world.

-- The creative city: regeneration and renovation projects through culture and tourism.
+- The creative an the smart city: regeneration and renovation projects through tourism.

 - Key principles and issues in tourism urban governance and development.

-- Know and interpret how tourism, culture, and entertainment helped transfrom urban centers during the recent decades.
+- Know and interpret how tourism, culture, and entertainment have transfromed urban centers during the recent decades.

-- Identify key characteristics and trends of urban tourism demand.
+- Identify key characteristics and trends of diverse urban tourism segments (supply and demand).

 - Apply relevant strategic approaches and tools to leverage the tourism potential of cultural assets and creative industries in urban regions.